What are common symptoms of a toothache?

 Painful Intraoral Lesions

-Common superficial oral lesions include candidiasis, recurrent herpes labialis, recurrent aphthous stomatitis, erythema migrans, hairy tongue, and lichen planus.
-Recognition and diagnosis require taking a thorough history and performing a complete oral examination.
-Knowledge of clinical characteristics such as size, location, surface morphology, color, pain, and duration is helpful in establishing a diagnosis.
+Common superficial oral lesions include candidiasis, recurrent herpes labialis, recurrent aphthous stomatitis, hairy tongue, and lichen planus.
+Recognition and diagnosis require looking thoroughly at your history and performing a complete oral examination.
+Knowledge of clinical characteristics such as size, location, surface morphology, color, pain, and duration are helpful in establishing a diagnosis.

 Certain risk factors have been associated with each of these lesions, such as poor oral hygiene, age, tobacco use, and alcohol consumption, and some systemic conditions may have oral manifestations.
 There are some palliative treatments that can reduce the pain and duration of these lesions.

 If you’re experiencing any type of dental pain or tooth sensitivity, schedule a toothache appointment at CityZEN Dental.
 Book a consultation online, or call the office today.